 You’ve got gorgeous architecture to snap photos of, hundreds of islands to explore, the spectacular Plitvice National Park to wander around, underrated Zagreb for a city break, and some of the best beaches in the world.
 There are opportunities to sail the coastline, surprisingly fantastic cheese to eat, lovely locals, and so many beautiful landscapes that it’s hard to believe one country can offer up so much.

 I originally planned to spend two weeks travelling around Croatia for my first visit, but after falling in love with the country, I quickly extended my stay to a full month.
-I hit up Dubrovnik, Split, Brac, Zadar, Pag, Zagreb, Plitvice, and Crikvenica over that time, and easily could have spent longer if I didn’t already have a flight to the other side of the world.
+I hit up Dubrovnik, Split, Brac, Zadar, Pag, Zagreb, Plitvice, and Crikvenica over that time, and easily could have spent longer if I didn’t already have a flight to the other side of the world to catch.

 I’ve since returned twice more to Croatia, and every time I do, I realise just how underrated a country it is.

 I mean, it’s not super off the beaten track, like Moldova or Belarus, when it comes to European travel.
 And wandering through Dubrovnik’s old town in the middle of August will leave you swamped with tourists and craving some respite.
 But Croatia is still lesser-known and lesser-thought-of than some of the big hitters in European tourism.
 I believe it’s well worth a visit.

 I’ve been recording every single cent I spend in the countries I visit from day one of my travels, because I want to prove that seeing the world is inexpensive and achievable.
 I want to be able to give a realistic and accurate look at how much you can expect to spend in each country you visit.

 Today, it’s Croatia’s turn.
 I visited Croatia first of all as a solo backpacker, and then secondly and thirdly, as part of a couple on a mid-range budget.
 In total, I averaged 45 EUR per day while I was there.